wkumari/draft-wkumari-dnsop-alt-tld/README.md

    the regular DNS context and so should not be looked up in the DNS context.
-Some of these requests will inevitably leak into the DNS context (for example, because clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the
+Some of these requests will inevitably leak into the DNS context (for example, because clicks on a link in a browser that does

-Kumari & Sullivan        Expires March 16, 2016                 [Page 4]
+Kumari & Sullivan        Expires March 28, 2016                 [Page 4]

 Internet-Draft               Reserve ALT TLD              September 2015

-   "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.
+   not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.